Baris Gencer* and François Mach Pages 1016 - 1026 ( 11 )

-In this review, we will explore the role of PCSK9 and inhibition of PCSK9 in patients after acute myocardial infarction (MI).
-Despite the implementation of evidence-based therapies to improve outcomes, mortality at one-year remains at 12-15% and the need to further reduce complications related to MI persists.
-Mechanistic and epidemiologic studies suggest that the naturally occurring PCSK9 protein increases coronary plaque vulnerability through several pathways, including pro-inflammatory LDL-C oxidation and direct modification of plaque composition.
+In this review, we explore the role of PCSK9 and the inhibition of PCSK9 in patients after acute myocardial infarction (MI).
+Despite the implementation of evidencebased therapies to improve outcomes, one-year mortality remains at 12-15%, and there is still a need to further reduce complications related to MI.
+Mechanistic and epidemiologic studies have suggested that the naturally occurring PCSK9 protein increases coronary plaque vulnerability through several pathways, including pro-inflammatory LDL-C oxidation and direct modification of plaque composition.
 PCSK9 inhibitors are a class of drugs with proven efficacy in patients with recent MI.
-The latest guidelines recommend the use of PCSK9 in patients with recent MI early in the process of care to reduce LDL-C values and associated morbidity.
+The latest guidelines recommend the use of PCSK9 inhibitors in patients with recent MI early in the process of care to reduce LDL-C values and associated morbidity.
 The use of PCSK9 inhibition could be beneficial for mortality reduction after an acute MI and should be tested in an appropriately powered randomized controlled trial.

-lipids, myocardial infarction, acute coronary syndromes, lipid-lowering, cardiovascular disease
+Lipids, myocardial infarction, acute coronary syndromes, lipid-lowering, cardiovascular disease, PCSK9.

 Cardiology Division, Geneva University Hospitals, Cardiology Division, Geneva University Hospitals